amd/amd-lab-notes/rocm-installation/README.md

  Three installation options will be described in this blog post:

- 1. Installation of ROCm using an AMD provided script
+ 1. Installation of ROCm using an AMD provided script.
- 2. Support for multiple ROCm versions on one system
+ 2. Support for multiple ROCm versions on one system.
- 3. Installation of ROCm using Ubuntu's apt-get
+ 3. Installation of ROCm using Ubuntu's apt-get.

-## Option 1:
+## Option 1

 AMD provides an installation script for specific operating system and ROCm versions.
 The script name and download location can be different for each combination of O/S and ROCm so check the [How to Install page](https://docs.amd.com/bundle/ROCm-Installation-Guide-v5.4/page/How_to_Install_ROCm.html#_How_to_Install) for your specific combination.
 We are using Ubuntu 20.04 and installing ROCm 5.4 and find that the script is named *amdgpu-install_5.4.50400-1_all*.